Purpose

 Detailed Description

 A randomized two-group cross over design will be used to test the hypothesis that using real-time biofeedback to present, interpret, and bring attention to information regarding stress levels will increase participants readiness to change in regard to addressing burnout.
 To test this hypothesis, the investigators will recruit 80 providers from Federally Qualified Health Centers (FQHC) partner sites to participate in a 6-week cross over design.
-The six-week timeline for Arm 1 includes: (1) a 7-day orientation; (2) 14 days condition 1 (immediate information condition); (3) 7 day "washout"; and (4) 14 days condition 2 (delayed information condition).
+The study includes two feedback periods: (1) 21 days of immediate information: (2) 21 days delayed information period.
+Participant conditions will be switched on day 22.
 All participants will be given a wrist worn sensor developed by Biostrap.
 Biostrap collects biometrics such as the following: (1) sleep pattern/ quality; (2) steps, activity, calories; (3) heart rate/ Heart Rate Variability (HRV); (4) respiratory rate.
-Participants will be randomly assigned to one of two groups.
-Arm 1 will receive real-time access to their biometric data via the Biostrap Application Programming Interface (API) (immediate information condition) while Arm 2 is blinded to their biometrics until the control period is over (information delayed condition).
-After 1 week "washout" the Arms will cross-over, and Arm 2 will receive real-time access to their biometrics via the Biostrap API while Arm 1 is blinded to their biometric report until the end of the control period.
+Participants will be randomly assigned to one of two groups, and either receive immediate or delayed feedback from the sensor first and will then be crossed-over to receive the opposite type of feedback.
 While wearing the Biostrap wrist-worn sensor, participants will be asked to complete two daily questions sent via the API.
 The first question seeks to determine if participants accurately understand their biometric data and will ask "how stressed are you today?"
 (Scale 1-10).
 The second question seeks to determine if participants attended to the information regarding their stress level and will ask "did you complete a self-care activity today?" (yes/no).
 A pre and post assessment will be given before and after completing the six-week wearable protocol.
-Items will include: (1) 2-item depression screener (Patient Health Questionnaire-revised)1 (2) 2-item anxiety screener (Generalized Anxiety Disorder Scale- revised)2 (3) 4-item brief resilient coping scale.
-(4) 22-item burnout assessment (Maslach Burnout Inventory)4 (5) Self-care/supportive psychosocial programs utilization(e.g., I participate in an employee wellness program through my employer) (yes/no) (6) Basic demographics (e.g., age, sex, race, ethnicity, job category, years in field) (7) Familiarity and self-efficacy using wearable sensors (8) Self- report medication list (pre test only).
+Items will include: (1) 2-item depression screener (Patient Health Questionnaire-revised) (2) 2-item anxiety screener (Generalized Anxiety Disorder Scale- revised) (3) 4-item brief resilient coping scale (4) 22-item burnout assessment (Maslach Burnout Inventory) (5) Self-care/supportive psychosocial programs utilization(e.g., I participate in an employee wellness program through my employer) (yes/no) (6) Basic demographics (e.g., age, sex, race, ethnicity, job category, years in field) (7) Familiarity and self-efficacy using wearable sensors (8) Self- report medication list (pretest only).

 Notice